Dazcam/Bioinformatics-tutorials/pages/linux101.md

 ~~~

 As the echo statement is included above instead of this loop actually renaming everything it just prints the
+change that would be made for each iteration of the loop.
+This is a great way to check if the entries in both
+files correspond before actually running the loop properly.

+mv SRR11111111 Sample1
+mv SRR11111112 Sample2
+mv SRR11111113 Sample3
+mv SRR11111114 Sample4
+mv SRR11111115 Sample5

-change that it would make to the screen.
-If we want to actually chnage the names of the files lisetd above we
-just remove the echo statement.
+If we want to actually change the names of the files listed above we just remove the echo statement.

-### Subsetting fastq files
+### Subsetting fastq files for testing

 Often when debugging a script we want to subset our fastq files so that we can significantly reduce the
 processing time for every step in our script rather than run all the data through at once.

-### Subsetting fastq files for testing

 ~~~bash
 # read the compressed forward fasq file,